scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 2.3.
 Coordinated Thread Pools with Intel |R| TBB
 ------------------------------------------------
 The last approach has been initially introduced in our previous paper [AMala16]_.
-It is based upon using Intel |R| TBB as a sigle engine for coordinating parallelism across all the Python pools and modules.
+It is based upon using Intel |R| TBB as a single engine for coordinating parallelism across all the Python pools and modules.
 Its work stealing task scheduler is used to map tasks onto a limited set of TBB worker threads while monkey-patching technique applied in TBB module for Python redirects Python's :code:`ThreadPool` on top of TBB tasks.
 That allows to dynamically balance the load across multiple tasks from different modules but has been limited to multi-threading only.

 In this paper we extended this approach by introducing the InterProcess Communication (IPC) layer for Intel |R| TBB.
-As shown in figure :ref:`components`, different modules that can be mixed into single applicaion, work on top of the shared Intel |R| TBB pool, which is also coordinated across multiple processes.
+As shown in figure :ref:`components`, different modules that can be mixed into single application, work on top of the shared Intel |R| TBB pool, which is also coordinated across multiple processes.

 .. figure:: components.png